582-41B-VA/assignments/README.md

-Homework must be submitted in your GitHub Classroom repository of the project related to said homework: "tasks-username" for week 1, "poll-username" for week 2 and 3.
+Homework must be submitted in your GitHub Classroom repository of the project related to said homework: "tasks-username" for week 1, "newspaper-username" for week 2 and 3.

 Submissions must be identified by an [annotated Git tag][] pointing to a commit on the "main" branch.
 The tag's name must identify the submission